 Another area of my interests is philosophy of language.
 In this area, my work has been focused on belief-reports and the interpretation of various referential terms in those contexts, including proper names and tenses.

 I am also interested in fieldwork.
-I have done some fieldwork on comparative constructions in Yalálag Zapotec.
 I do fieldwork on Tundra Nenets.
 I do this fieldwork in Naryan-Mar (Nenets Autonomous District, Russia) – the town in the Far North of Russia where I grew up.
 You can see some pictures of Naryan-Mar here, here and here.
 I have done some work on exceptive constructions, tense, modal adverbs and conjunction in Nenets.

 In syntax I have done work on agreement systems of Ojibwe, Dumi, Cree, Erzya Mordvin and Moksha Mordvin.